What is Semi-structured data?

 - Semi-structured data contains tags and elements (Metadata) which is used to group data and describe how the data is stored

-- Similar entities are grouped together and organised in a hierarchy
+- Similar entities are grouped together and organized in a hierarchy

 - Entities in the same group may or may not have the same attributes or properties

-- Does not contains sufficient metadata which makes automation and management of data difficult
+- Does not contain sufficient metadata which makes automation and management of data difficult

 - Size and type of the same attributes in a group may differ